Horgix/willish/README.md

 We *really* need to change this.

-At the beginning, I honnestly planned to store everything in some Postgres
+At the beginning, I honestly planned to store everything in some Postgres